 Interestingly, Maslinica began life as a holiday retreat for some rich aristocrats – such was their wealth that they built their own castle to prevent being attacked by pirates!

 Day 6.
 Maslinica to Split – 13 nM

-The sailing time from Maslinica to Kastela is 3-4 hours, so you have time to check out some of the beaches and bays around Solta island before bearing North-east, reaching with the wind behind you, towards Split.
-A quick chicane or a couple of tacks and you’ll have Kastela on your bow and you’ll get a better sense of how Kastela is less a town and more an coastal sprawl covering 17 km and including seven castles (bonus marks if you can spot them all).
+The sailing time from Maslinica to Split is 2-3 hours, so you have time to check out some of the beaches and bays around Solta island before bearing North-east, reaching with the wind behind you and with Split on your bow.

-You’ll still be on the boat for one last night, and, if you’ve already been out in Kastela on the first night, it might be worth grabbing a 20 minute taxi to the pretty medieval island-town of Trogir, where there’s a strip of bars along the waterfront, a fantastic range of eateries, and even a nightclub.
+You’ll still be on the boat for one last night, and are just a short walk from Split Old Town, where there’s a strip of bars along the waterfront, a fantastic range of eateries, and even a nightclub.
 The whole place will be full of sailors on their last night (just like you), as well as the usual tourists, who probably wouldn't even know what a fender was!?

 Hopefully you will’ve had a brilliant week on your yacht or catamaran, and you will’ve learnt new things, made (better) friends, and enjoyed everything that Croatia has to offer.
 When you’re home, you can start to plan your next voyage with PlainSailing.com – there’s hundreds more islands in Croatia and Greece that are just waiting for you!